-Newton Presbyterian Manor reports employees, resident COVID-19 testing results
+Newton PMMA reports employees, resident COVID-19 testing results

 Newton Presbyterian Manor has tested 138 employees and 47 residents for COVID-19 this week.
 Of those tested, three employees and one resident are positive and two tests are inconclusive and those individuals were retested.